Which of the following statements correctly describes a similarit... | Channels for Pearson+

 Multiple Choice

-Which of the following statements correctly describes a similarity between simple diffusion and facilitated diffusion?
+Which of the following statements correctly describes a similarity and a difference between fermentation and cellular respiration?

 A